miku/span/README.md

 Notes
 -----

-Two separate problems: wrapping formats and processing them.
+Two problems: wrapping formats and processing them.
 Wrapping formats could be factored out into an own package.

+Output is fixed at finc.SolrSchema for now.

-The command line interface should accept input and output types:
+The command line interface accepts an input format.

-    $ span -f crossref -t finc.schema -hspec ... -members ... crossref.ldj > output.ldj
+    $ span -i crossref crossref.ldj > output.ldj
-    $ span -f jats -t finc.schema in.xml > output.ldj
+    $ span -i jats in.xml > output.ldj

-The input type must have a To[OutputSchema] method.
-Implement conversions as needed.
+Only one interface for now.

+    type SolrSchemaConverter interface {
+        ToSolrSchema() (*finc.SolrSchema, error)
+        Institutions(holdings.IsilIssnHolding) []string
+    }